 Pale gray makes a great option for homeowners as an alternative to beige or warm whites.
 While dark gray isn’t as popular as it used to be, lighter grays look great and can pair well with green accents.
 Some of these paints have warm undertones, while others have a cooler feel.
 Make sure you consider which works best for you on both sunny and cloudy days.

 Contemporary, split-level, and ranch designs are becoming quite popular, which means that using two colors can work in some situations.
 This can be done in different ways depending on your home’s design.
 For instance, you might make the exterior one color on top and another on the bottom.
 You could also choose to use one color on the sides with a different one in the middle.

 Similar to the slate we mentioned earlier, navy is another blue hue that comes in a range of options.
 Some may appear mostly blue while others will sit closer to royal blue.
 When you’re painting a home exterior, a neutral navy blue is usually the top option.
 It works well on everything from a midcentury modern home to a coastal bungalow.

 In modern design, black exteriors are gaining in popularity.
 Although right now, they’re primarily limited to the most designer homes and styles, there are more everyday homes that are taking on black exteriors or black trim accents as a way to make a bold statement.
 This color offers a modern, sleek finish and can be so versatile that it doesn’t have to be ‘dark’ unless that’s the look that you’re going for.

-How to Choose the Best Exterior Paint Color?
+How to Choose the Best Paint Colour?

 Check our detailed guide about How to Pick Your Paint Colours?